5 Years After Flint's Crisis Began, Is The Water Safe?

 Outrage grew.
 Flint residents took to the streets to voice their anger.
 Chanting "Flint lives matter," the growing protests demanded the city return to Detroit water.

 After 18 months, government officials admitted the switch had been bungled.
-In October of 2015, Flint was switched back to Detroit water.
+In October 2015, Flint was switched back to Detroit water.

 It was only revealed after the city's drinking water was switched back that a Legionnaires' disease outbreak had killed at least a dozen people during the switch.
 There are conflicting scientific opinions as to whether the Flint River water was the source of the outbreak.